What do pollinators do for us?

 We have pollinators to thank for every third mouthful we eat.
 Not only do they pollinate our food crops, but they’re also vital for the survival of other wild plants that support so much of our wildlife.

 Most of us tend to think of bees in relation to pollination, yet insect pollinators are an incredibly diverse group.
 Honeybees are mostly kept in managed hives, and are likely responsible for pollinating between 5-15% of the UK's insect-pollinated crops.
 That leaves 85-95% of the UK’s insect-pollinated crops relying on wild pollinators.
-Many species of bee, moth, butterfly, hoverfly, fly and beetle provide an essential service in the UK (and globally) for free, pollinating £690 million worth of crops annually.
+Many species of bee, moth, butterfly, hoverfly, fly and beetle provide an essential service in the UK (and globally) pollinating £690 million worth of crops annually.
 Taking over this job ourselves would be difficult and time-consuming and would cost us an estimated £1.8 billion every year!

 Why are pollinators under threat?